rahulhaque/laravel-filepond/README.md

 #### Validation Rules

 Default global server side validation rules can be changed by modifying `validation_rules` array in `./config/filepond.php`.
-These rules will be applicable to FilePond's `/process` route.
+These rules will be applicable to all file uploads by FilePond's `/process` route.

 ## Commands (Cleanup)